pahyde/gophercises/cyoa/README.md

 - [x] Style with css
 - [x] Break into separate cyoa package and main package.
 The cyoa package should handle http, routing, json/html parsing, and provide a ServeMux to the main package with a nice interface for building custom stories.
+- [ ] custom templates with functional options
-- [ ] Add some emojis because why not
+- [ ] custom paths with functional options

 ## Exercise details